Self-Soothing

 Timing and Context

 Self-soothing works best when you use it as soon as you notice emotional distress beginning, rather than waiting until you're completely overwhelmed.
 Early intervention is often more effective.
-You can use self-soothing when you're feeling emotionally overwhelmed, experiencing grief or loss, dealing with anxiety or panic, feeling lonely or disconnected, or going through any situation that causes emotional pain.

 Combining Senses

-You can use multiple senses together for greater soothing effect.
+You can use multiple senses together for a greater soothing effect.
 For example, you might listen to calming music while taking a warm bath with pleasant scents, or look at beautiful images while drinking herbal tea.

 Quality Over Quantity